Hey Kids (Start Here)

 He pours clear and perfect sake into clear and perfect glass.

 “No comment?”
-Newton asks, with notably delicate irony.
+Newton asks with notably delicate irony.

 “You feel me.
 Hermann.
 Hermann.
 I know you.
-I know you and so I know that you know that I know that even though (and reveal this precisely never to precisely no one) I ostensibly give you a hard time about it in a quotidian way, as it were, by Jove, and et cetera—bottom line?
-All the kaiju-whispering in the world won’t shut that breach.”
+I know you and so I know that you know that I know that even though (and reveal this precisely never to precisely no one) I ostensibly give you a hard time about it in a quotidian way, as it were, by Jove and et cetera—bottom line?
+All the kaiju-whispering in the world won’t shut that Breach.”

-“And a Wall isn’t going to shut it either.”
+“And a Wall won’t shut it either.”

 “The Jaegers will not, in isolation, shut it.”